ReedHunsaker/Multivariable-Calculus-Projects/README.md

 Disclaimer:

 The graph size will have to be adjusted manually if it exceeds the window and all vectors have a base at the orgin.

+SDL2 - Conics and Arc length
+The program will ask the user which of 4 graphs they want to view.

+It will then return the graph with it's arc length in the title.

+the function work is not finished but would have calculated the work of the curve in a given vector field